NINAD-17/Data-Structures-and-Algorithms/STL Library/readme.md

 # CPP STL Library

 ### Containers
+In C++, a container is a holder object that stores a collection of other objects (its elements).
+Containers are implemented as class templates, which allows great flexibility in the types supported as elements.
+The container manages the storage space for its elements and provides member functions to access them, either directly or through iterators (reference objects with similar properties to pointers).

 - 1. Sequence Container
     - Array, Vector, Deque, List ...
 - 2. Container Adaptors